tcltk/tklib/embedded/md/tklib/files/modules/notifywindow/notifywindow.md

   - <a name='1'></a>__::notifywindow::notifywindow__ *msg* *img*

-    Posts the toplevel notification window with the "msg" string, which should not exceed 40 characters, and an optional image, which should be 16x16 pixels\.
+    Posts the toplevel notification window with the *msg* string, which should not exceed 40 characters, and an optional image, which should be 16x16 pixels\.